rails/rails/guides/source/caching_with_rails.md

 ### Customizing the Cache Store

-Solid Cache can be customized through the config/cache.yml file or .
+Solid Cache can be customized through the config/cache.yml file:

 ```yaml
 default: &default